Cart

 In contrast, pain associated with the serratus posterior inferior is typically localized to the lower back or ribcage area and does not follow a referred pain pattern.

-Symptoms of serratus posterior superior trigger points include:
+serratus posterior superior trigger point

 Trigger points are often caused by:

-- Abnormal Breathing Patterns: Such as forceful breathing during exercise or habitual chest breathing.
+• Abnormal Breathing Patterns: Such as forceful breathing during exercise or habitual chest breathing.

-- Respiratory Conditions: Asthma, bronchitis, pneumonia, emphysema, and other conditions that require excessive effort to breathe.
+• Respiratory Conditions: Asthma, bronchitis, pneumonia, emphysema, and other conditions that require excessive effort to breathe.

-- Chronic Coughing: Smoking or other causes of persistent coughing can also trigger these points.
+• Chronic Coughing: Smoking or other causes of persistent coughing can also trigger these points.

 While various tools can assist, some options are more effective than others.